 Experts say cancer’s impact may be further reduced by allocating more money to cancer research, developing programs that provide health care to underserved communities, increasing public health spending and boosting prevention efforts.

-To learn more about Biden’s campaign track record with the cancer community, click here.
+To learn more about Biden’s campaign track record with the cancer community, click here and here.